As S-S-Simon Rattle formally takes over the LSO, his latest media love-in reminded me of Harry and Paul’s fine departure in their Scousers series:

 The practice caught on from Toscanini.
 Furtwängler, Karajan (sorry), Böhm, Bernstein, Barbirolli… Of all conductors I would expect to dispense with the score, it would be Rozhdestvensky—he’s so spontaneous and direct.
 But apparently he always has it in front of him, and it was electrifying anyway.

 The score can serve as a safety-net for the conductor; for the band, as a psychologically stabilizing element.
 But it’s also as a protective layer insulating the conductor from communicating directly—we know how much more thrilling a performance is without the safety-net.

 The focal position of the score reminds us all that we’re here not so much to celebrate an incandescent moment of communication between musicians, as to reinforce the hegemony of a dead composer.
 During the “performance” the audience may even consolidate this by occasionally resorting to the printed programme.

 I just find it distracting, and a sad limitation to the potential for the direct engagement that should be intrinsic to any kind of performance.

-What better illustration of the wonders of memorization than Simon Rattle with the 2nd movement of Mahler 5:
+What better illustration of the wonders of memorization than S-S-Simon conducting the 2nd movement of Mahler 5:

 Even more radical is to get (and pay?!) the orchestra to play from memory too, as the Aurora orchestra often does: